xtech/self-o-mat/README.md

 - Tell the user the __exact moment__ when the photo is taken: Just connect an __Neo Pixel LED ring or strip__ for a count down animation before the trigger.
 - The __LED ring flash__ connector can be used to connect our LED flash.
 It is triggered to illuminate pictures with a __soft__ light for perfect pictures.
 The flash __brightness and duration__ can be set through the self-o-mat software.
 - Connect a 7-15V DC power supply to the power input of the board and it will __power the Raspberry Pi for you__.
 The booard has an __Arduino compatible processor__ which is able to switch the power.
 So the Raspberry Pi can shut down gracefully and turn its own power off.
 - The board has __switched power outputs__.
-Just connect additional components which should be switched with your photobooth.
+Just connect additional components which should be switched with your photobox.
 For example __a screen__ or an __LED flash__ could be connected.
 As soon as the booth is powered the outputs will be powered as well.

 __You can [Get the controller board here!](https://shop.self-o-mat.de/zubehoer/28-controller-board.html)__